Apr 04, 2021

-1) The babies are most likely
+1) The babies are most likely NOT abandoned.

 Just because you haven't seen mom in awhile, doesn't mean she's not around.
 With rabbits, mom only visits the nest a few times a day and is out finding food the rest of the time.
 Animals like rabbits, squirrels, deer, and chipmunks are prey animals, and their primary job is to stay hidden from predators and keep their babies hidden from predators.
 If you are doing mowing or landscaping and uncover a nest, you didn't "find some abandoned" wildlife -- you found them exactly where their mother meant for them to be: covered up in your yard, invisible to predators.
 The same goes for hiking.
 If you see a deer fawn nestled in the woods, he is where he's supposed to be.
 Mom is not going to make herself known to a big scary human and reveal the location of her babies.
 She will hide until you leave.

 If Mom is gone, she'll be back!
 The best thing you can do for the babies is leave them exactly where they are.